dantleech/blog/source/_posts/2020-09-01-to-scotland.md

 Europe has been my home ever since.

-It's been 10 years - and I never did make it to Scotland.
+I never did make it to Scotland 10 years ago but that's not the reason I'm going.
+My brother has moved there with his partner and their new daughter and I'm visiting them for the first time.